Here are some questions to ask yourself if you need X-Rays

 Has your pain failed to respond positively to treatments?

 Have you experienced a traumatic injury and are above 50 years old?

-If so, x-rays may be necessary in order for your chiropractor to properly diagnose your condition.
+If so, an x-ray may be necessary in order for your chiropractor to properly diagnose your condition.
 X-rays produce important information that makes it easier and more effective for chiropractors to treat your condition in an optimal way.
-In some cases, x-rays are required in order for a chiropractor to properly assess your condition and eliminate the possibility of pathology.
+In some cases, an x-ray is required in order for a chiropractor to properly assess your condition and eliminate the possibility of pathology.